gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

    * This is a stateless component, and it only has one method: `render()`.
    * Before returning anything from `render()`, we transform the incoming array of country data into a format that our bar chart component understands.
 Then, we sort the resulting array by absolute sales, and save it into the `chartData` constant.
    * In the return statement, we check if `chartData` contains data for at least one country, and if it does, we visualize the data using the [`BarChart` component](https://recharts.org/en-US/api/BarChart) imported from Recharts.
 If `chartData` is empty, we instead show a message indicating that there's no data for a selected date range.
    * Note the `YAxis` component that is nested within `BarChart`.
 It receives a prop called `domain` that defines the range of possible values plotted on the Y axis.
-Since we want to leave some space between the highest bar in our chart and the chart's upper boundary, we take the maximum data point in `chartData`, multiply it by 1.05, and round down to an integer.
+Since we want to leave some space between the highest bar in our chart and the chart's upper boundary, we take the largest data point in `chartData`, multiply it by 1.05, and round down to an integer.
    * The `BarChart` component is wrapped in another Recharts component, `ResponsiveContainer`, that helps the bar chart adapt to various screen sizes.
    * `ResponsiveContainer` is wrapped in a cascade of `div` elements that use classes from WooCommerce's own spreadsheets.
 This helps make our component feel as consistent with native components as possible.